 The title of this article may seem like a strange question.
 I imagine many might respond by thinking, “Of course we should”, but I would pose this question: Where in the Bible does it tell us to ask God to forgive our sins?
-I can’t claim to have done a totally exhaustive search, but I have done a careful search and the most and only direct statement I have found, suggesting we should ask God to forgive our sins, is in the Lord’s prayer.
+I’m not questioning God’s love or that our heavenly Father doesn’t forgive sins.
+I can’t claim to have done a totally exhaustive search, but I have done a careful search and the most and only direct statement I have found, suggesting we should ask God to forgive our sins, is the Lord’s prayer.

-In Matthew 6, Jesus models prayer for us and includes the pivotal phrase, “And forgive us our debts, as we forgive our debtors.”
+In the Lord’s prayer found in Matthew 6, Jesus Christ models prayer for us and includes the pivotal phrase, “And forgive us our debts, as we forgive our debtors.”
 While this appears to be a clear instruction to ask for forgiveness, the emphasis seems to be more on the condition of the forgiveness—that we be forgiven in proportion to our willingness to forgive others.
-This is emphasised by Jesus’ commentary in vv14,15 which reiterates the simple fact that forgiveness will be granted if we forgive others and withheld if we do not.
+This is emphasised by Jesus’ commentary on the Lord’s prayer in vv14,15 which reiterates the simple fact that God’s forgiveness will be granted if we forgive others and withheld if we do not.

 So, what am I proposing—that we simply forget about asking God for forgiveness and focus on being forgiving toward others and it will all be sorted out automatically?
 Certainly not, yet I think it is important for us to re-examine our attitude toward the issue of how God deals with our sins, and therefore, how we approach God with respect to our record of sin.